stateless-solutions/markdown-content/cli.md

 ```bash
 stateless-cli --help
 ```

 <br>

 This should display a list of available commands and their descriptions.

 <br>

 If you installed the CLI in a custom directory or it's not available globally, you might need to update your system's PATH variable to include the directory where the CLI is installed.
-Once the CLI is installed and the API key is set, you can start using it to manage various aspects of the Stateless services by calling the corresponding subcommands, like stateless-cli offerings list.
+Once the CLI is installed and the API key is set, you can start using it to manage various aspects of the Stateless services by calling the corresponding subcommands, like `stateless-cli offerings list`.

 # API Keys

 API keys are essential for both applications and providers to interact securely with the platform by authenticating access to resources.
 Always handle API keys with care, keeping them confidential and using them as per the platform's best practices.

 ## Commands